 Chives can add flavor to many different kinds of foods.
 Many people are familiar with putting chives on baked potatoes.
 These wonderful little herbs can be used for much more.
 They make an excellent addition to salads - the flowers and the chopped greens can add some zest and spice.
 Chives are good on cottage cheese, in sandwiches, on practically any meat or fish, and are excellent in many soups.
 If added to a sauce, chives are best used towards the end so as to best retain their flavor.
 Chives are best fresh or frozen, because drying tends to lose much of their flavor.

-To learn more amazing knowledge on sustainable gardening and other permaculture knowledge, check out the Home-Scale Permaculture Design Course.
+To learn more amazing knowledge on sustainable gardening and other permaculture skills, check out our Permaculture Courses.

 For more information on growing chives check out this article on VegetableGardener.com